-Valuations for assets and liabilities traded in less active dealer, or broker markets, such as quoted prices for similar assets or liabilities or quoted prices in markets that are not active.
+Notes to FF's Consolidated Financial Statements included dealer, or broker markets, such as quoted prices for similar assets or liabilities or quoted prices in markets that are not active.
 Level 2 instruments typically include U.S. government and agency debt securities, and corporate obligations.
 Level 2 valuations are usually obtained through market data of the investment itself as well as market transactions involving comparable assets, liabilities or funds.